Advantic | Composite Materials for Construction | Autodesk

 Advantic’s solution for the Kalgoorlie mines, called Structural Syntactic Jackets, were light enough to be shipped airfreight to Australia from Ohio.
 At right, a closeup of the Jackets in context.
 Courtesy of Advantic.

-“We did some early engineering with them and showed them where composite materials, being lightweight and incredibly strong, and the design abilities we had in-house could be used against the specific structural problems they were facing,” Doudican says.
+“We did some early engineering with them and showed them where composite materials, being lightweight and incredibly strong, and the design capabilities we had in-house could be leveraged against the specific structural problems they were facing,” Doudican says.
 “What it resulted in was a series of products that remediated the primary structural elements.
-We fabricated those here in the States and they were so light, in fact, that it was economical to airfreight them over to Australia.”
+We fabricated those here in the States, and they were so light, in fact, that it was economical to airfreight them over to Australia.”

 Advantic’s Gorilla Chute gives gorillas at Cleveland Metroparks Zoo a 360-degree view of their enclosure.
 Courtesy of Advantic.

-It's successes like these that are helping Advantic make inroads in the construction industry, which has been slow to adopt technology because it's so entrenched in traditional means and methods of completing projects.
-But as Doudican notes, new materials are a risk for owners, contractors and engineers, so it's up to his team to build that risk tolerance through trust.
+It’s successes like these that are helping Advantic make inroads in the construction industry, which has been slow to adopt technology because it is so entrenched in traditional means and methods of completing projects.
+But as Doudican notes, new materials are a risk for owners, contractors, and engineers, so it’s up to his team to build that risk tolerance through trust.
 Using Autodesk Fusion 360, Advantic has colleagues working through drawings in the field on the fly and in the shop back in Ohio, with all changes reflected in real time.
-“It helps us to optimise our project-delivery process,” Doudican says.
+“It helps us optimize our project-delivery process,” Doudican says.
 “And at the end of the day, it builds trust in our customers, which is the biggest thing we need.”

 Learn how Advantic develops its composite materials with Fusion 360.

 That road is paved with enthusiasm for new materials, a remarkable feat in such a traditional industry.
-“The thing that's been really fun with changing construction by introducing composites is seeing how quickly people get it – people who are used to their traditional toolkit of steel, concrete masonry and wood,” Nielsen says.
-“It's exciting that others recognise the value so quickly.”
+“The thing that’s been really fun with changing construction by introducing composites is seeing how quickly people get it—people who are used to their traditional toolkit of steel, concrete masonry, and wood,” Nielsen says.
+“It’s exciting that others recognize the value so quickly.”